vmware/vic-product/docs/user_doc/vic_vsphere_admin/interop.md

 ## VMware NSX&reg; Data Center<a id="nsx"></a>

-You can deploy the vSphere Integrated Containers appliance on an NSX Data Center for vSphere network.
-VCHs require a dedicated distributed port group for the bridge network.
-It is recommended to use a distributed port group for the public network, and you can also use separate port groups for the other networks.
-You can deploy VCHs to NSX Data Center for vSphere networks if those networks are configured to provide distributed port groups.
-You can use NSX Data Center for vSphere networks for all of the management, bridge, public, and container networks.
+You can deploy the vSphere Integrated Containers appliance on NSX Data Center for vSphere networks and NSX-T&trade; Data Center networks.

+VCHs require a dedicated network interface for the bridge network.
+It is also recommended to use a dedicated network interface for the public network.
+You can also optionally use separate network interfaces for the management, client, and container  networks.

+- You can deploy VCHs to NSX Data Center for vSphere networks if those networks are configured to provide distributed port groups.
+- You can deploy VCHs that use NSX-T Data Center logical switches instead of port groups. vSphere Integrated Containers supports NSX-T Data Center version 2.3.

+For more information about how to use NSX Data Center and NSX-T Data Center networks with vSphere Integrated Containers, see [Networking Requirements for VCH Deployment](network_reqs.md#vchnetworkreqs).

 ## VMware vSAN&trade; and Other Storage <a id="vsan"></a>